How to Make Cold Brew Coffee in a French Press

 It’s a relatively new way to brew it here in this corner of the world, but we shouldn’t overlook it.
 Due to the different chemical reactions created with cool water compared to hot, steeping coffee in cold water for a long period of time creates a less bitter coffee with a slightly sweeter and mild taste.
 When coffee is brewed with hot water, the heat is what gives it that bitter, slightly burnt taste.

 No, they are not necessarily the same drink.
 Though you can make iced coffee with cold brew, iced coffee is traditionally made with coffee brewed hot, then cooled down and added full strength to a glass with ice cubes.
-As the ice melts, it dilutes the flavor and intensity of the coffee.
+As the ice melts, it dilutes the flavour and intensity of the coffee.

 Cold brew, on the other hand, is steeped with room temperature water usually at a ratio 1:2 of coffee to water to create a coffee concentrate.
 Since it’s a concentrate, you won’t be drinking it straight and will need to add water or milk to your iced coffee to offset the intensity.